Health Savings Account (HSA)

-The Health Savings Account (HSA), administered by The Nyhart Company, is a special tax-advantaged bank account that can be used to pay for IRS-qualified health expenses for you, your spouse, and your tax dependents.
-You can open an HSA only if you are enrolled in the Anthem PPO HDHP or IU Health HDHP plan.
+The Health Savings Account (HSA), administered by Nyhart, an Ascensus company, is a special tax-advantaged bank account that can be used to pay for IRS-qualified health expenses for you, your spouse, and your tax dependents.
+You can open an HSA only if you are enrolled in the Anthem PPO HDHP plan.

 Am I eligible for an HSA?

-When you elect the Anthem PPO HDHP or IU Health HDHP, you are also eligible to elect an HSA.
-In order to be eligible to qualify for an HSA, you must meet the following requirements:
+When you enroll in the Anthem PPO HDHP (high deductible health plan), you are also eligible to open an HSA if you meet the following IRS-defined requirements:

 - You must be covered under a high deductible health plan (HDHP)

 - You have a valid Social Security Number

 - You are not listed as a dependent on someone else's tax return